CSU-Theory-Suite/theory-suite-wiki/docs/_sources/computing_resources/paton_computing_resources.rst.txt

 To get accounts on these computers, you will need to contact an admin.
 For the Paton lab, this is Abhijeet (June 2023).

-Here is the CPU information for ACME and the local machines:
+Here is the CPU information for ACME and the local linux machines:

 .. code:: shell